• Skip to primary navigation

 • Contact/PR

-You are here: Home / Christmas / Cheat’s Danish Apple Cake (Gammeldags Æblekage) + video tutorial
+You are here: Home / Dessert / Cheat’s Danish Apple Cake (Gammeldags Æblekage)

-Cheat’s Danish Apple Cake (Gammeldags Æblekage) + video tutorial
+Cheat's Danish Apple Cake (Gammeldags Æblekage) Pinterest Image.

-Cheat’s Danish Apple Cake (Gammeldags Æblekage) – layers of stewed apple & oaty biscuit crumbs topped with whipped cream & grated dark chocolate.
-My twist on a Danish classic!
+Cheat’s Danish Apple Cake (Gammeldags Æblekage) comprises of layers of stewed apple & crushed oat cookies topped with whipped cream & grated dark chocolate.
+My easy twist on this traditional Danish dessert!

 Cheat's Danish Apple Cake - Gammeldags Æblekage - served on a board with spoons in individual glasses.

-As autumn is just around the corner my mind wonders to apples and one of my favourite traditional apple desserts, Danish Apple Cake which I posted a few years ago.
+When I think of autumn, I think of apples and one of my favourite apple desserts, a traditional Danish Apple Cake (linked further down) which I posted a few years ago.

-This is usually layers of sweetened stewed apple with vanilla, sweetened toasted oats (or breadcrumbs) topped with whipped cream and I like to finish with a grating of dark chocolate.
+This is usually layers of sweetened (not overly) stewed apple with vanilla, sweetened toasted oats (or breadcrumbs) topped with whipped cream and I like to finish with a grating of dark chocolate.

 Cheat's Danish Apple Cake - Gammeldags Æblekage - served on a board with spoons in individual glasses.

-So it was time to give this traditional recipe a modern time-saving twist I felt!
+Hence, it was time to give this traditional Danish dessert recipe a modern time-saving twist I felt!

 Cheat's Danish Apple Cake - Gammeldags Æblekage - served on a board with spoons in individual glasses.